Service-Learning in Curriculum Studies and Secondary Education

 Example: Graduate students from Clemson University learning about service-learning, teach K-12 teachers how to develop and implement a service-learning project with children.1

-Category B: Using information in the class to doing something with/for a community organization
+Category B: Using information in the class to do something with/for a community organization

 Example: Students in EDUC 295 tutor students at Roseland University Prep.